GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 : Matches any URL that starts with a permitted scheme, including any pattern listed under [valid patterns](#valid-examples).
 Because it affects all hosts, Chrome web store reviews for extensions that use it [may take longer](/docs/webstore/review-process/#review-time-factors).

 `file:///`
 : Allows your extension to run on local files.
-This pattern has no host and requires the user to manually [grant access][permissions-allow-access].
+This pattern requires the user to manually [grant access][permissions-allow-access].

 Localhost URLs and IP addresses
 : To match any localhost port during development, use `http://localhost:*/*`.
 Specify a port using the port number, as in `http://localhost:8080`.
 For IP addresses, specify the address plus a wildcard in the path, as in `http://127.0.0.1/*`.
 You can also use `http://*:*/*` to match localhost, IP addresses, and any port.